The 8 principles of The Data Protection Act & GDPR

 The act makes it necessary for controllers not to keep personal data more than its requirement.
 They must notify the data subjects on how long they will hold the data.

-If any of the requirements are completed before its retention time, the controller should destroy or erase the data in such a situation.
-Controllers can only keep personal data for a long time if they need it for statistics, scientific, historical, and research purposes.
+If any requirements are completed before its retention time, the controller should destroy or erase the data in such a situation.
+Controllers can only keep personal data for a long time if needed for statistics, scientific, historical, and research purposes.

 Integrity and confidentiality (Security)

-The sixth DPA 2018 principle, also known as the security principle, ordered the organisations and controllers to have security controls and measures to protect the confidentiality or integrity of stored and processed personal data so no one can alter or steal the data subjects information.
+The sixth DPA 2018 principle, also known as the security principle, orders organisations and controllers to have security controls and measures to protect the confidentiality or integrity of stored and processed personal data so no one can alter or steal the data subjects’ information.
 Read more about the CIA triad (confidentiality, integrity and availability) here.

 Regarding data protection, the controller must implement controls to prevent